Awards & Recognition

 Hatchtech – Best Early Stage VC Deal 2016

 Hatchtech Pty Ltd, a University of Melbourne spin out, is developing a next generation headlice treatment.
-In 2015, Hatchtech was acquired by Dr Reddy’s Laboratories for an upfront payment of US$197M, winning the AVCAL’s “Best Early Stage Deal of 2016”.
+In 2015, Hatchtech was acquired by Dr Reddy’s Laboratories for a deal worth US$197M, winning the AVCAL’s “Best Early Stage Deal of 2016”.

 Smart Sparrow – 2016 Tech Pioneers Top 50